Action for failure to act naturalization

 2.3.
 No "sufficient reason"

 3.1.
-Filing of the statement of claim
+Filing the statement of claim

 3.2.
 Confirmation of receipt of the complaint

 3.3.
-Reaction of the immigration authorities
+Response of the immigration authorities

 4. Duration and costs of an action for failure to act (naturalization)

-6. FAQ Action for failure to act
+6. FAQ Action for Failure to Act Naturalization

 1. What is an action for failure to act?